mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

   [Trivy](https://github.com/aquasecurity/trivy) by upgrading `CS_MAJOR_VERSION` from `3` to `4`.
 - GitLab 14.0 [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/61850)
   integration with [Trivy](https://github.com/aquasecurity/trivy)
-  as the default for container scanning, and also [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/326279) integration with [Grype](https://github.com/anchore/grype) as an alternative scanner.
+  as the default for container scanning, and also [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/326279) an integration with [Grype](https://github.com/anchore/grype) as an alternative scanner.

 To include the `Container-Scanning.gitlab-ci.yml` template (GitLab 11.9 and later), add the following to your `.gitlab-ci.yml` file: